lhycms/MaterSDK/README.md

 A python library for computational materials science.
 You can use it to:
 1. Process structure file (For PWmat, VASP, ATAT, ...)
 2. Process Kohn-Sham state (For PWmat)
-3. Process periodic boundary condition
+3. Generate feature for structure.

 # 1. Brief introduction
 ## 1.1.
 Process structure file